The proper forcing axiom for $\aleph_1$-sized posets, $\omega_1$-linked symmetrically proper forcing, and the size of the continuum: A -rich model of for large

 Let \emph{Local $\CH$} be the statement that every set in $\cH(\aleph_2)$ belongs to some ground model satisfying $\CH$.

-In this section we will be mostly concerned with proper P\v{r}\'{i}kr\'{y}-type forcing notions with stems in $\omega_1$.\footnote{This property of forcing notions is of a very similar flavour to having the $\aleph_2$-p.i.c.
-At the moment it is not clear to us exactly how related are these two properties.} In particular, we will be interested in the following forcing axiom-like principle.
+In this section we will be mostly concerned with $\omega_1$-linked symmetrically proper forcing notions.\footnote{The conjunction of these two properties is of a very similar flavour to the property of having the $\aleph_2$-p.i.c.
+At the moment it is not clear to us what the exact relationship between our class and the class of $\aleph_2$-p.i.c.\ forcings is.} In particular, we will be interested in the following forcing axiom-like principle.